 Click a course name to see a full description with helpful stats and details.
 Found the course of your dreams?
-Check out the main navigation links at the top of the page for the best options to play it either on a "Stay & Play" package or on last-minute golf tee times.
+Check out the main navigation links at the top of the page for the best tee time deals to play it - whether on a “Stay & Play” package or on last-minute golf tee times.
 Rest assured, you won’t find better discount golf rates to play them anywhere else but at 48 Hour Tee Times!

 The first of the 3 Legend courses located on this tract of land to open, Heathland is as close to a Scottish layout as you're ever going to find in Myrtle Beach.
 Pot bunkers are plentiful, heather abounds, there's gorse galore, an army of berms and even one hole that is patterned after the Road Hole at St. Andrews.
 In keeping with the true Scottish tradition of a links course, all the trees were removed from the playing area enabling the wind to blow with more force than on any course on the Strand.
 Naturally, the wind now becomes an inescapable part of your game along with the strategically located bunkers and the dense deep rough bordering the fairways.
 The big clock under the eaves of the clubhouse gives another St. Andrews touch, making this a course that would probably be more at home in the Scottish countryside than in South Carolina.